WikiMovimentoBrasil/quickstatements3/README.md

 # quickstatements3

-Repository for the development of a new version of QuickStatements
+Repository for the development of a version 3 of the [QuickStatements](https://www.wikidata.org/wiki/Help:QuickStatements) tool for making bulk edits to [Wikidata](https://www.wikidata.org).

 ## Local development HOW TO